edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

 EMCustom Meta
 ============================================================

 The EMCustom element uses the GstEMCustomMeta structure to move its data along the meta.
-Which can be see in the following code snippets:
+Which can be seen in the following code snippets:

 .. code-block:: cpp